 Etched Copper Cuff with a neutral pattern.

 Etching takes a while.
-I picked out my pattern, and copied it onto special paper.
+I copied my pattern onto special paper.
 I heated the copper and then burnished the paper pattern onto the heated metal.
 After burnishing, the pattern transferred onto the metal and the paper was peeled off.
 The copper was floated in a warmed bath of a mild acid, which etched into the unprotected part of the copper.
 After the etch was sufficiently deep the metal was put in a neutralizing bath.
 The blue pattern paper was scrubbed off with a solvent.

 After cutting it out of the copper sheet with a jeweler's saw it was filed, sanded, and polished. the cuff was formed on a mandrel.
 I then painted it with patina to give intriguing blues, greens and reds on copper.